Early Autumn, late night,

 One of the last handfuls of pleasant evenings,

-Springwater sesh, pens aflutter, over-pumped ink making One think
+Springwater sesh, pens aflutter, over-pumped ink making

 “Really?
 OK, glubs next time”